 Materials and Imagination: A Natural Play Area

 Built exclusively of oak and cedar, the play fort also features a carved larch Grizzly Bear.
-The oak and cedar are untreated and the fort will gently grey down to blend with the grey green trunks of the nearby beeches, sitting in dappled sunlight in a natural clearing.
+The oak and cedar, both durable timbers, are untreated and the fort will gently grey down to blend with the grey green trunks of the nearby beeches, sitting in dappled sunlight in a natural clearing.
 Like the train, which can be enigmatically glimpsed from a nearby hilltop, you see the fort only when you are upon it (although the shrieks of laughter of playing children do give it away long before you see it).

 This is natural, rural play at its best and we are very proud of it.